EarthCraft Light Commercial

 6. Second Site Visit

 After interior envelope insulation is in place but prior to inter-wall finishing material, the GC must contact the ECLC Technical Advisor to schedule the second site inspection.
 The Construction Manager and Site Superintendent must be present during this site visit.
 During inspection, the ECLC Technical Advisor will review building thermal envelope, insulation coverage, and inspect installed ductwork, mechanical systems and additional air sealing opportunities to increase the likelihood of success of final performance testing.
 All relevant worksheet requirements and point items that can be visually verified will also be documented.
-Once inspection is complete, an inspection report with photographs will be prepared and distributed to team.
+Once inspection is complete, an inspection report with photographs will be prepared and distributed to the team.

 7. Final Site Visit and Testing